General Steam Navigation Company: The Interwar period

 After World War I GSN was a prize worth having for larger operators, because it could be used as feeder service for their deep-water trades.
 In 1920 P&O Steam Navigation bought a controlling stake in GSN at £5.10s per £1 ordinary share.
 During the Interwar period GSN would operate as a subsidiary of P&O. In 1923 it acquired part of the Great Yarmouth Shipping company, an acquisition which became complete in 1931.
 In 1935 the Moss Hutchison Line, which traded in the Mediterranean became a subsidiary of GSN.

 GSN continued to provide pleasure cruises between London and resorts lower down the Thames.
 The purchase of the New Medway Steam Packet Co. in 1936 gave it a monopoly of this business.

 World War II

 At the start of World War II, the GSN had about 45 ships, of which 10 were pleasure vessels.
 During the 1940 Dunkirk evacuation, multiple GSN ships participated.
 Its paddle-steamers were especially effective, as they could carry many passengers and were very fast.
-Involved where the paddle steamers Royal Eagle (1932), Golden Eagle, Medway Queen, Crested Eagle, and Queen of Thanet.
+Involved were the paddle steamers Royal Eagle (1932), Golden Eagle, Medway Queen, Crested Eagle, and Queen of Thanet.
 GSN ships saved around 10% of all those rescued from the French beaches.